networkop/netbox-awx-automation/README.md

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/cl-creds.png)

 The default AWX EE execution environment does not include some of the python libraries required to interact with Netbox, so we'd need to create a new one.
 The container image has already been pre-built, however should you decide to create a custom image, you can see how it can be done by looking at the `make ee` command.
-For now, create a new execution environment with the provided pre-built image:
+For now, you can create a new execution environment with the provided pre-built image:

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/netbox-ee.png)

-Now we need to tell AWX about where to find our playbooks and the inventory by creating a new Project:
+Now we need to tell AWX where to find our playbooks and the inventory by creating a new Project and pointing at the current git repository:

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/project.png)

 Once saved, AWX will try to fetch the latest commit and should report the job status as "Success".

 ![](https://gitlab.com/nvidia-networking/systems-engineering/poc-support/netbox-awx-automation/-/raw/main/awx/project-success.png)

 Create a new Inventory called "netbox" and Navigate to the "Sources" tab to add this git repo as a source and tie it together with the previously created credentails: